 • To whom it may concern:

-I am writing this letter because I adhere to applying for a job as a Pharmacist at [Company Name].
+I am writing this letter because I intend to apply for a job as a Pharmacist.
 Having worked as a pharmacist for two years, I am familiar with all types of medications that pharmacists handle on a daily basis.
 Please consider me for this role because I think I would make a superb addition to you!

 I have a lot of experience and a passion for pharmacy, so I'm confident that I'll be able to hit the ground running when given the opportunity.
 Additionally, my excellent communication skills would be an asset when working with customers or medical personnel.